bnb-chain/greenfield-tendermint/README.md

 state transition machine - written in any programming language - and securely replicates it on many machines.

-For protocol details, refer to the [Tendermint Specification](./spec/README.md).
+For protocol details, refer to the [CometBFT Specification](./spec/README.md).

 For detailed analysis of the consensus protocol, including safety and liveness proofs, read our paper, "[The latest gossip on BFT